Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/databricks.md

   - See
     [this](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)
     on how to generate an access key.
-  - We recommend creating an Hero Pixel-specific user.
+  - We recommend creating an HeroPixelspecific user.
 This user will require [read and write permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_rw-bucket.html) to objects in the bucket.
 - `S3 Filename pattern` - The pattern allows you to set the file-name format for the S3 staging